expertofvision/ecs521u-labs/lab-2/Lab2.md

 ### Drawing clouds from XML file

-1. Open the file `cloud.xml` in a text editor and check the structure of a cloud.
+1. Open the [cloud.xml](cloud.xml) in a text editor and check the structure of a cloud.

 2. Go to `drawForeground` function in `sky.js`.